Thomas Schnauz: Awards and nominations

-Schnauz has been nominated for Writers Guild of America Awards on six occasions, winning three times, for his work on the writing staffs of Breaking Bad and Better Call Saul.
+Schnauz has been nominated for Writers Guild of America Awards on six occasions, winning four times, for his work on the writing staffs of Breaking Bad and Better Call Saul.
+His Better Call Saul episode Plan and Execution won Best Episodic Drama in 2023 at the WGA Awards.
 Schnauz shared in the show's 2010 Dramatic Series nomination, and subsequent category wins in 2011, 2012 and 2013, for his work on Breaking Bad.
 He was nominated again in 2015 and 2016 in the Dramatic Series category for Better Call Saul.